 Apprenticeships help to improve productivity and lead you to be more competitive.
 Training apprentices can also be more cost effective than hiring skilled staff, leading to lower overall training and recruitment costs.
-Apprentice starting wage is £3.40 per hour (£3.50 from April 2017)
+Apprentice starting wage is £3.50 per hour.

 If you have less than 50 employees you may be entitled to an age grant.

 More than a quarter of businesses rate this form of vocational training higher than any other qualification.

 Apprenticeships ensure that your workforce has the practical skills and qualifications your organisation needs now and in the future.
 The mixture of on and off job learning ensures they learn the skills that work best for your business.

 Apprenticeships deliver skills designed around your business needs providing the skilled workers you need for the future.
 They also help you develop the specialist skills you need to keep pace with the latest technology and working practices in your sector.